 make installas part of (some/all?) jeknins builds;

-#2 Updated by Roland Schulz almost 6 years ago
+#2 Updated by Roland Schulz about 6 years ago

 The TSAN build now succeeds with 5-0 merged into master.